 Note: If you want to run the quick start again without a data download, see Re-run quick start without data download.

 The datasets/products available to you are listed in your license email.
-You will always want KBCOMMON.
+You should always include KBCOMMON

 Unix: